937447974/SwiftLearn/README.md

 Manage the user's external accounts using the Accounts framework.
 You can also use this framework to simplify the authorization process when using external APIs, such as the Twitter API.

+# YJAdSupport

+**AdSupport**

+Access the advertising identifier and a flag indicating whether the user has chosen to limit ad tracking.